NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/databases.md

 ### Refreshing your app database

-You can completely refresh your app database using the `native:migrate fresh` command:
+You can completely refresh your app database using the `native:migrate:fresh` command:

 ```shell
 php artisan native:migrate:fresh